solita/solita.github.com/_posts/2021-04-29-I-challenged-low-code-with-code.md

 To achieve a similar level of "out of the boxness" as OutSystems I decided to host my application in Heroku.
 Steps to get a deployment pipeline in Heroku

-* At Heroku web site and registerer an account.
+* Go to Heroku web site and register an account.
 * Create a deployment pipeline.
-* Add 2 applications to the pipeline, staging, and prod.
+* Add 2 applications to the pipeline: staging and prod.
-* Link applications to Github repository
+* Link applications to GitHub repository.
 * Add PostgreSQL database add-on.

 ![Heroku apps](/img/i-challenged-low-code-with-code/heroku-app-creation.png)